-You may be wondering if a DWI in Texas can be removed from your record or if it’s going to follow you the rest of your life.
+You may be wondering “can a DWI be removed from your record” or if it’s going to follow you the rest of your life.
 DWI, or “driving while intoxicated” can have steep consequences.
 A DWI on your record can impact many different areas of your life.
 Having this black mark can prevent you from obtaining certain jobs, raise your vehicle insurance rates and can even impact how much interest you pay for credit.

 What is the Difference Between a DWI Conviction and a DWI Arrest?

 A DWI arrest is a situation where you were stopped by a police officer and placed under arrest for driving while intoxicated.
 A DWI conviction is the next step in that arrest process.
 If you are convicted of a DWI, it means that you’ve had your day in court and the judge or jurors found you guilty of driving while intoxicated or you pled guilty to the offense of DWI.